Delivery: Blend of onsite and online courses

 Admissions: Rolling, Year-Round

-Students in the Master of Arts in International Relations program will encounter topics that are relevant for a wide range of institutions, agencies, the military, and private industry.
+Students in the Master of Arts - International Relations program will encounter topics that are relevant for a wide range of institutions, agencies, the military, and private industry.
 It offers a broad understanding of world affairs from a variety of perspectives: political, economic, social, historical, geographic, and philosophical.

 The program is designed to equip students with the tools to develop a broad base of knowledge in international relations, the ability to conduct research and analyze information from a variety of sources, and the skills necessary to express their thoughts effectively.

 The Master of Arts - International Relations degree offers the adult learner the opportunity to pursue a master’s degree at locations on or near military installations around the world.

 Courses are taught in an accelerated format and class days and times vary.
 Please see course syllabus for accurate information regarding your course.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.